mathrip/HIPLAY7/README.md

 Exemple :\
 `myelin_content_hippo.py 20190719_mr331057 /home/Documents/Hiplay_results`

+Notes :
+- The whole process can take up to 30h for images resolution of 0.75m
+- This program has been only test for Linux users.
-Notes : for more information about the inputs and the outputs data, please refers to each function description within the python script.
+- For more information about the inputs/outputs data, please refers to the functions description within the python script.

 ## Authors